 Because if you’re feeling like your husband is bored, he probably is.
 You know him best, so your take on it is likely correct.
 But that doesn’t mean you can’t get him to see you for the amazing, gorgeous, fascinating woman that you are.
 You deserve to feel passion, love, adoration and devotion from him—and he deserves to feel those things from you too.

 Don’t spend another day being somebody’s “meh.”
-Try something different – the Marriage SOS online program New You, Renewed Marriage is a good place to start.
+Try something different – the Marriage SOS™ online crash course New You, Renewed Marriage is a good place to start.
 Turn his head again.
 Give your marriage a good “reset.”
 Boredom strikes almost all marriages; however, many women just like you have overcome it and gone on to have marriages that were as passionate and loving as ever.